Shane Reeves

-Shane Reeves is an American businessman, pharmacist and politician who is the State Senator for the 14th District of Tennessee, which is composed of Bedford County, Moore County, Lincoln County, Marshall County, and part of Rutherford County.
+Shane Reeves is an American businessman, pharmacist and politician who is the State Senator for the 14th District of Tennessee, which is composed of Bedford County, Moore County, Cannon County, Tennessee and part of Rutherford County.
 Reeves campaigned as a conservative Republican in the Tennessee State Senate District 14 Special Election in 2018.
 The special election was mandated because of a vacant seat created by Jim Tracy's acceptance of Tennessee Director for Rural Development with the Trump Administration.
 Jim Tracy endorsed Shane Reeves.
 Prior to entering politics, Reeves co-owned Reeves-Sain Drug Store in Murfreesboro, TN, and after selling in 2015, he founded Twelvestone Health Partners in 2016.

 Early life and career

 Reeves was born in Murfreesboro, TN, to Carolyn Reeves, a school teacher, and Richard Reeves, a small business man, city councilman and former mayor of Murfreesboro.
 Reeves graduated from Oakland High School and attended Middle Tennessee State University where he graduated with a Bachelor of Science in 1990.
 He began Pharmacy School at the University of Tennessee Memphis and graduated in 1994.
-He returned to his hometown, and in 1995, Reeves and Rick Sain bought Reeves-Powell Drug Store from Richard Reeves and Ron Powell.
-The business was renamed Reeves-Sain Drug Store and closed in December 2018.
-Reeves and Sain sold the company in 2015.
-In 2016, Reeves founded Twelvestone Health Partners.

 Personal life

-Reeves lives in Murfreesboro, TN, with his wife, Amanda, and their three children, Will, Jack, and Emma-White.
+Reeves lives in Murfreesboro, TN, with his wife, Amanda.
 He is a deacon at North Blvd.
 Church of Christ.